CD-class naval drifter

 The CD-class naval drifters were armed naval drifters constructed in 1917 for the Royal Navy in Canada.
-100 were ordered for use in British waters during World War I numbered from CD 1 to CD 100, of which 42 were transferred to the Royal Canadian Navy and 18 were transferred to the United States Navy.
+A hundred were ordered for use in British waters during World War I numbered from CD 1 to CD 100, of which 42 were transferred to the Royal Canadian Navy and 18 were transferred to the United States Navy.
 In British waters, they were used to patrol areas around Gibraltar and Bermuda.
 In Canadian waters, the Maritimes and in American waters, along the New England coast.
 Following the war, the drifters were either sold into mercantile service or scrapped.
 Some survived in British service to be used during World War II.

 Background and description

 In British waters, drifters were a type of fishing vessel with hauled drift nets.
 This was adapted by the Royal Navy for anti-submarine defence in approaches to harbours and ports by laying drift nets and snagging enemy submarines.
-In January 1917 the Royal Navy ordered 100 drifters from Canadian shipyards as part of a building programme in Canada.
-However, the Canadian government would manage the programme for the Royal Navy.
+In January 1917 the Royal Navy ordered 100 drifters from Canadian shipyards as part of a building programme in Canada, managed by the Canadian government for the Royal Navy.
 The Royal Canadian Navy did not have anyone qualified to run such a programme, so the Canadian government brought in the vice president of Canada Steamship Lines to manage it.

 The drifters, whose hulls were made of wood, were 84 ft 0 in long with a beam of 19 ft 3 in and a draught of 10 ft 0 in.
 The CD class had a displacement of 99 LT.
 The timber used in the drifters came from British Columbia.
 The vessels were propelled by a 225 ihp vertical compound steam engine fed steam by one single-ended boiler, turning one screw.
 The drifters had a maximum speed of 9 kn.
 The ships were armed with one QF 6-pounder (57 mm) gun mounted forward.
 The main differences between them and their British-built counterparts were electric lighting instead of acetylene gas, a steam windlass instead of a capstan and the gun was further forward.
 The vessels had a standard ship's company of 23.
 A complaint against the design was the lack of separate officers quarters.
 The drift nets provided for use in anti-submarine warfare were 120 by 20 yd and required large wharf areas to perform repairs and maintenance.